omahs/rep3-sdk/README2.md

 - claim memberships (by claimer)
 -- MembershipVoucher can be claimed by the user/member of the community using `claimMembership`

+- upgrade memberships (by approver)
+-- memberships can optionally be upgraded to new levels and categories

 #### 1. Approve membership badge

 `createMembershipVoucher` takes following parameters: